 - participation in the production costs of a DCP (€ 2,500), offered by the Festival International de Films de Fribourg;

-- one of the selected films will have the possibility to benefit from the Eye on Films label, that will present the film to distributors and festivals affiliated to EoF and will contribute to the communication of the film for a value of € 2,500 during its world premiere in an A-category festival.
+- One of the selected projects will benefit from the Eye on Films label, which will present the film to distributors and festivals affiliated with EoF and will contribute to the communication of the film for a value of € 2,500 on the occasion of its world premiere in an A-category festival.

 For the third year in a row, the FCV workshop will benefit of the additional support of the Red Sea International Film Festival within our supporters.